pona-la/lipu-sona/pages/tokipona/sitelen_pona.md

    modification to toki pona text in order to look good.
 In particular, this is my favorite font.

+> %info%
+> Some pages on this website may offer an ability to toggle between Latin and
+> sitelen pona displays.
+The latter option will use the "sitelen pona pona"
+> font, since it works best with unmodified toki pona texts and falls back
+> nicely in texts that use non-pu, unofficial or outright non-toki-pona
+> words in them.
+>

  * I have also designed a font for sitelen pona, called "[insa pi supa lape](supalape.html).
 It is based on the font "Bedstead"(hence the name) and uses the same algorithm to convert small bitmaps of different characters into a